saberamini/HadoopSetup/README.md

 Can also use localhost which is the same in this case
 > ssh localhost

+We have made a lot of change, so better to reboot to allow these changes to take effect.
+> sudo reboot

+Let's install Rsync (probably already done)

+>sudo apt-get install rsync

 ## Install and Configure Hadoop on a Single Node Cluster

 Hadoop has a very aggressive release cycle.
 Generally it is preferrable to chooose a release that is stable